So you’re new to buying beats online and you read all these things about people who lease beats.

 When you should definitely NOT go for an Exclusive license

-If you can identify with one of the following statements, it’s better to lease beats instead of buying exclusivity:
+If you can identify yourself in one of the following statements, it’s better to lease beats instead of buying exclusivity:

 - You have a social follower/fan base under 5.000 people. (all channels combined.
 FB, IG, Twitter)

-- You’re having a view count under 1.000 on your music releases on YouTube and Soundcloud.
+- You have less than 1.000 plays on your music releases on YouTube and Soundcloud.